leaningtech/labs/sites/browserpod/src/content/docs/12-guides/06-installing-rust-toolchain.md

 cargo build --release --target wasm32-browserpod-linux-musl
 ```

-That's it.
+That's it!
 You now have a binary that can run your Rust program directly in a [Pod](/docs/reference/BrowserPod)!
 You can find the binary in `target/wasm32-browserpod-linux-musl/release/<binary name>`.
 To see how to launch a wasm binary in a [Pod](/docs/reference/BrowserPod), see our [Write files to the Pod](/docs/guides/write-files-to-pod) guide!

 ## Reducing binary size